Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

 The shapes of contours can be interpreted as follows.
 The energy density scales as

-The number abundance of sterile neutrino is proportional to $Y_{\nu_{\rm s}}$ shown in Fig. \ref{fig2}.
-The abundance is then high in the large $\theta$ region, and there is a narrow peak at $E_{\rm res} = {\mathcal O}(0.1)$ GeV.
+The number abundance of sterile neutrino is proportional to $Y_{\nu_{\rm s}}$ shown in Fig. \ref{fig2}.\footnote{We note that the values of $Y_{\nu_{\rm s}}$ as well as $r_{\rm s}$ depends on $\delta m^2$.
+Therefore, contour shapes in Figs.\ref{fig2} and \ref{fig6} are different.
+The mass assumed for Fig.\,\ref{fig6} is larger than that of Fig. \ref{fig2}.
+Therefore, the value of $T_{\rm eq}$ is larger.
+The neutrino oscillation then becomes effective earlier (see Sec. \ref{sec2c} and Appendix \ref{appendix1}).} The abundance is then high in the large $\theta$ region, and there is a narrow peak at $E_{\rm res} = {\mathcal O}(0.01)$ GeV.
+Since large values of $r_{\rm s}$ are realized with large $Y_{\nu_{\rm s}}$ values, the factor of $r_{\rm s}$ amplifies the effect of $Y_{\nu_{\rm s}}$.
 This dependence is appearing again in Fig. \ref{fig6}.
-Since the energy density of sterile neutrino becomes larger for the larger $\theta$ values and the critical resonance energy of $E_{\rm res} = {\mathcal O}(0.1)$ GeV, the abundances of D and $^4$He are increased in the right upper region of Fig. \ref{fig6}.
+Since the energy density of sterile neutrino becomes larger for the larger $\theta$ values and the critical resonance energy of $E_{\rm res} = {\mathcal O}(0.01)$ GeV, the abundances of D and $^4$He are also high in that region of Fig. \ref{fig6}.
 Also, the energy density is proportional to the sterile neutrino temperature or $r_{\rm s}$ shown in Fig. \ref{fig5}.
-There is a rapid change of the $r_{\rm s}$ value related to whether the sterile neutrino decoupling occurs before or after the quark hadron transition.
-In the upper region from this boundary of high and low $r_{\rm s}$ regions in Fig. \ref{fig5}, the energy density is large.
-The abundances of D and $^4$He are then larger above the boundary.
-The contours in Fig. \ref{fig6} thus result from such a combined effect of the abundance and the temperature of the sterile neutrino.
+There is a rapid change of the $r_{\rm s}$ value related to whether the sterile neutrino is decoupled early or not.
+The value is low at the left bottom and the left top in the parameter space.